 If requested, he or she may also serve as moderator for the oral defense.

-Predefense Dissertation Committee Meeting
+Predefense Dissertation Committee Meeting candidate must allow the dissertation committee a minimum of ten days to read the predefense copy before the predefense meeting.

 The predefense meeting is scheduled by the dissertation director when it appears that the document may be ready for defense.